libfirm/libfirm/README.md

 description of Firm can be found in [TLB:99].

 libFirm contains algorithms for construction of the SSA form directly from the attributed syntax tree.
-A set of analyses and optimisation phases is provided.
+A set of analyses and optimization phases is provided.
 This version includes a complete backend for the IA32 architecture, as well as some unfinished backends for SPARC, ARM